MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-from-apps.md

 1. Instantiate the application in a user workspace, **My Workspace**.
 Either share with yourself or guide another user to go through this flow.

 2. Call the GetDashboards REST API and extract the corresponding dashboard embedURL field out of the response.
-The REST call shouldn’t have a workspace identifier as part of the URL as the app got instantiated in the user’s workspace.
+The REST call shouldn't have a workspace identifier as part of the URL as the app got instantiated in the user's workspace.

 3. Use the embedURL retrieved in step 2 with the JavaScript SDK.